 3. Take a dip with sharks with Basking Shark Scotland

 There are two schools of thought when it comes to swimming with sharks: people either find the idea utterly terrifying or they think it’s thoroughly thrilling.
 Basking Shark Scotland’s day-long boat tours, which depart from Oban during July and August, will carry your group along the coast in search of these rare and thankfully placid leviathans.
 Once you find them, the captain will check how relaxed they appear, and if the skipper gives you the go-ahead, you’ll be allowed to dive on in and join them in the water.
 If you’ve seen Jaws one too many times and don’t fancy a dip with these gentle giants, you can simply observe them from the safety of the deck.
+Either way, this has to be one of the most thrilling group activities in Scotland!

 Book: Online at Basking Shark Scotland